-Tajh has been a teaching artist, youth advocate and arts educator in NYC for 13 years.
+Tajh has been a teaching artist, youth advocate and writer and educator in NYC for 13 years.
 She left school as a third year childhood education major at CUNY Brooklyn College with a concentration in English to pursue social entrepreneurship.

 She attended Barbizon modeling school at age 12 where she also began developing her love for writing songs, poetry, short stories and articles in addition to her passion for performance and visual art.